Tokyo Table Trip

 Has anyone tried the Riedel stemware that is specifically targeted to sake?
 I know of two offhand, the Daiginjo and the Junmai glasses.
 Wondering if they make a notable difference in the experience

-over 3 years ago 1576360174
+about 5 years ago 1576360174

 Icon thumbup c50a5e69a172939d8f181c07defd87a40f8b5ea08aa95e4f5248647e539d2f91 Like!